just-gitlab-clones/guillotine/README.md

     - a notification will be raised if in use (this will be removed in the next version)
 - v9: 13.11.2021
   - fix a complaint from extension review
+- v10: 30.01.2022
+  - move repository to gitlab and archive the old repository at [github](https://github.com/ente76/guillotine)
+  - fix a lint warning in README.md
+  - fix an error in notifications
+  - implement icons loaded by path

 ## ToDo